TD’s, teachers, shirt cutters, cheese makers, farmers, dentists and more..

 These are just a small selection of the many Irish civilians who risked it all in the name of their nation, and found themselves on Spike Island.

-For further reading on the subject the reader is directed to the authoritative book on the subject, Spike Island’s Republican Prisoners 1921 by Tom O’Neill.
+For further reading specifically on Spike 1921 the reader is directed to the authoritative book on the subject, Spike Island’s Republican Prisoners 1921 by Tom O’Neill.
 It is thanks to the exhaustive research work by Tom O’Neill that the vast majority of those held on Spike Island are now known to us.
 Tom’s tireless work interacting with the surviving families of those men has also seen many diaries written around the time donated to the care of Spike Island’s museum, with these diaries and journals revealing much about the time and the prisoners outlook.

 The book also contains the full list of all those known to have been held here, and readers can contact Spike Island directly if you wish to inquire about a prisoner or internee.

 To hear more about the April Escape from Spike Island, see here –